cthomps9/Computional_Physics-/README.md

 4th: To validate this code take a look at  figure 5. in the original paper.
 The numbers are not  exact because the paper uses software that takes in 8 more factors than I did.
 However the graphs are both extremely close and make sense factor wise.
 If you chose a large value for alpha then the pit would become larger within reason but not beyond the largest extreme for a clathrin coated pit.

 5th: Another validation is the use of the "Simple_Dimple_chars.cpp".
 In that code I write some simple code that tracks with what the growth of a "dimple" would be, which is the  simplest and basic form that a pit would model over time.
 If you run the plt labeled "Height_Profile.plt", then you will see that the simple dimple is the inverse of the growth of the pit.
 I.e. the simple strinks as x and y become bigger and the pit grows over time.

+More ambitious steps:
+	1 - Increase the amount of input parameters and put them in a .dat 2 - Use a physics based render to generate a 3-D model of the pit using the information given by the .dat for one point in time for one simple set of inputs.
+	3 - Render a 3-d model of the pit before and after for several different conditions.
+	4 - If the steps above work, 3-D models a timelapse model.